mickem/nscp/docs/docs/reference/check/CheckHelpers.md

 | timeout             | Alias for: :query:`check_timeout`         |

-## Queries

-A quick reference for all available queries (check commands) in the CheckHelpers module.

 ### check_always_critical

 Run another check and regardless of its return code return CRITICAL.